pro465/nyaya/tutorial.md

 cargo install --git https://github.com/pro465/nyaya
 ```
 to install the latest version of nyaya.
-then, run `nyaya` in your terminal. you should see the usage message. if you pass it a file name, and it is a syntactically valid and well typed nyaya file, and all the theorems follow from the axioms, then it should print `verified`.
+then, run `nyaya` in your terminal. you should see the usage message. if you pass it a file name, and it is a syntactically valid file, and all the theorems follow from the axioms, then it should print `verified`.

 TODO write tutorial